Table of Contents

 Sarojini Naidu was a political activist, poet, and supporter of Indian independence.
 She goes by the name “The Nightingale of India,” and she is a well-known orator and poet.
 Naidu was a gifted young author who won a scholarship to study abroad for her play “Maher Muneer” when she was just a young girl.
 She was elected as the Indian National Congress‘ second female president.
 She was the Indian state’s first female governor following the country’s independence.

 She achieved literary success with her collection of poems.
 She released “Golden Threshold,” a collection of poems, as her debut book in 1905.
 Sarojini Naidu “influenced the Indian Renaissance movement and had a mission to improve the life of Indian woman,” according to contemporary poet Bappaditya Bandopadhyay.
+In this article, you will get all about Sarojini Naidu and her achievements in detail.

 Biography of Sarojini Naidu